SonataFlow plugin for Knative CLI

 -

-You can use the following command to create a new project:
+You can use the following commands to create a new project:

-This plugin will build your project and start a SonataFlow container image that will be mapped to your local folder.
+The plugin will build your project and start a SonataFlow container image in your configured container runtime, that will be mapped to your local folder.
+A development UI with management console is provided for your to test your workflows functionality.

 -